by CDVA Team | May 12, 2017 | Blog

 by CDVA Team | Apr 21, 2017 | Blog

-A volunteer at a domestic violence organization writes an open letter to mothers regarding the positive attributes of their children, who grew up with CDV.
-By highlighting these positive features she is becoming THE ONE for these children…and their mothers.
-She...
+An Open Letter to Mothers About Their Children with Childhood Domestic Violence A volunteer at a domestic violence organization writes an open letter to mothers regarding the positive attributes of their children, who grew up with CDV.
+By highlighting these positive...

 by CDVA Team | Apr 14, 2017 | Blog

-Exposure to domestic abuse as a child can have long-lasting impact on a young person and it is vital that professionals from the policing, education and other agencies work together to support them as quickly after an incident as possible.
-A new program will be...
+Exposure to domestic abuse as a child can have long-lasting impact on a young person and it is vital that professionals from policing, education and other agencies work together to support them as quickly after an incident as possible.
+Effective and Timely Support is...

 by CDVA Team | Apr 1, 2017 | Blog

-Every April, National Child Abuse Prevention Month, we come together to put the spotlight on child abuse, which impacts 1+ million children in the U.S. every year.
-But what we don’t talk about can still hurt them.
-It is the major precursors to Child Abuse that can...
+There are Major Precursors to Child Abuse, Including CDV Every April, National Child Abuse Prevention Month, we come together to put the spotlight on child abuse, which impacts 1+ million children in the U.S. every year.
+But what we don’t talk about can still hurt...

 by CDVA Team | Mar 3, 2017 | Blog

 “If it’s something that you can prevent, then…you’re learning from your past what not to do with your child,” said Cindy Lau, Regional Violence Prevention Planner, St. Mary Corwin.
-The SCAN Program at Southern Colorado Family Medicine at the...
+New Scan Program Screens Patients for Adverse Childhood...

 by CDVA Team | Feb 17, 2017 | Blog

-“Childhood domestic violence (CDV) gets lumped together with domestic violence and/or child abuse…It’s a real distinct and separate childhood adversity.” -Dr. Linda Olson, clinical psychologist and psychotherapist, Chairwoman of our Georgia Chapter Read this...
+Childhood Domestic Violence is Distinct from Domestic Violence or Child Abuse “Childhood domestic violence (CDV) gets lumped together with domestic violence and/or child abuse…It’s a real distinct and separate childhood adversity.” -Dr. Linda Olson, clinical...

 by CDVA Team | Feb 14, 2017 | Blog